markdown

 ArchiveSubPath: The relative path starting from DocStore (including the filename).
 Designed to be a

-common subpath to be used from both Mac and Windows, using :, / or \ as directory seps.
+common subpath to be used from both Mac and Windows, using :, / or \ as directory separators.

 Title: An optional title of the document to be used as the target filename (+ extension of the original file )